 When people apply to a company, they apply because they have read the job descriptions and believe they might be a good match.
 They read the job qualifications and requirements, and what skills will be necessary to perform the job.
 If during the initial recruitment these are not accurately set out, this may later cause issues and confusion.
 The job role should always be advertised accurately and transparently in order to avoid confusing potential candidates.
 If a candidate is hired in but they are not using their key skills, or not building new skills, they may start feeling anxious and overwhelmed.
 Their stress level will increase, causing them to be disinterested or disengaged, and it may even impact their home life.
 This will also have an impact on the company, as the employee will not be able to complete certain tasks or meet deadlines, and turnover will increase.

 Certain roles require specific resources.
 For example, somebody working in the IT department needs a good and fast working computer, since that is where they spend most of their time.
-A graphic designer needs a computer that has access to specific design software, such as Photoshop, InDesign, Illustrator, etc. Individuals or teams who are not provided with software, equipment, or the necessary information to fulfill their tasks will eventually begin to disengage.
-Since they will not be able to complete their tasks in a timely or effective manner, their results will start showing and will hamper access to bonuses or a promotion.
+A graphic designer needs a computer that has access to specific design software, such as Photoshop, InDesign, Illustrator, etc. Individuals or teams who are not provided with the software, equipment, or the necessary information to fulfill their tasks will eventually begin to disengage.
+Since they will not be able to complete their tasks in a timely or effective manner, their results will start showing and will hamper access to bonuses or promotions.
 The employee's credibility and reputation will also be affected, again, causing them stress.
-Employees will start feeling undervalued and frustrated, they will feel disempowered, and they will eventually burnout.
-This will have a direct impact in the company, since quality will decrease, customer satisfaction will be at risk, and wastage will increase.
+Employees will start feeling undervalued and frustrated, they will feel disempowered, and they will eventually burn out.
+This will have a direct impact on the company, since the quality will decrease, customer satisfaction will be at risk, and wastage will increase.

 Lack of Training